CaiBytes/Identify-and-Remediate-Vulnerabilities-w-Wireshark/README.md

-# Identify and Remediate Vulnerabilities with Wireshark
+# Vulnerability Analysis with Wireshark

 ## Objective

-The Identify and Redmediate Vulnerabilities project aimed to establish a controlled environment for detecting network vulnerabilities in Wireshark and offering remediation solutions, as well as creating a report for a client.
+The Vulnerability Analysis project aimed to establish a controlled environment for detecting network vulnerabilities in Wireshark and offering remediation solutions, as well as creating a report for a client.
 The primary focus was to ingest and analyze packet captures within Wireshark mimicing real-world attack scenarios.
 This hands-on experience was designed to deepen understanding of network security and defensive strategies.

 ### Skills Learned